Philosophy of History

 Dominic Sachsenmaier provides a significant recent discussion of some of these issues (Sachsenmaier 2011).
 Sachsenmaier devotes much of his attention to the last point mentioned here, the “multiple global perspectives” point.
 He wants to take this idea seriously and try to discover some of the implications of different national traditions of academic historiography.
 He writes, “It will become quite clear that in European societies the question of historiographical traditions tended to be answered in ways that were profoundly different from most academic communities in other parts of the world” (17).

-We might ask, finally, what is the relationship between historiography and the philosophy of history.
-There is a degree of overlap between the two fields in the fact that both are concerned with identifying and evaluating the standards of reasoning that are used in various historical traditions.
+As should be clear from these remarks, there is a degree of overlap between historiography and the philosophy of history in the fact that both are concerned with identifying and evaluating the standards of reasoning that are used in various historical traditions.
 That said, historiography is generally more descriptive and less evaluative than the philosophy of history.
 And it is more concerned with the specifics of research and writing than is the philosophy of history.

 - Ankersmit, F. R., 1995.
 Language and historical experience, Bielefeld: ZiF.